SmarterApp/SS_Portal/README.md

 # Welcome to Portal #
-The [SmarterApp](http://smarterapp.org) Portal has two basic functions.
+The Smarter Balanced Portal has two basic functions.
 For non-logged-in users, it provides generic information regarding Smarter Balanced assessments, including links to download the Secure Browser.
 For logged-in users, the portal provides links to only the components for which the logged-in user has permissions, in the private pages.
 Some links may also be available on public-facing pages - but those are left to the discretion of the deploying entities.
 Portal's main features include:

 * SSO Integration
 * Private and Public pages